Pivotal Web Services (PWS): All versions

 You have created a service instance and are outgrowing some aspect of it.
 You now need to increase the capabilities of the service.
 For a database service, this might mean you need more storage space or the ability to make more simultaneous connections to the service.
 For web service, it might mean you need to be able to send more requests per second to the service.
 In short, you need to upgrade your plan.

 At the moment, PWS only supports service upgrades by swapping out an existing service instance with a new, likely larger service instance.
 This is necessary because services acquired through the marketplace are based on service plans and not simple quotas.
-This is a bit different than traditionally hosted services where an administrator could login to the service and adjust the quota of a given user to give a user more functionality.
+This is a bit different than traditional hosted services where an administrator could login to the service and adjusts the quota of a given user to give a user more functionality.